Choose the Right Sending Method

 - Use an [Automation](https://mailrith.com/docs/automations.md) when the next step depends on subscriber behavior, such as joining a segment, clicking a magic link, or receiving a tag.

-- Use an [Email Template](https://mailrith.com/docs/email-templates.md) when the same layout or brand style will be reused across many sends.
+- Use an [Email Template](https://mailrith.com/docs/email-templates.md) when you want to reuse the same layout or brand style across many sends.

 Related resources: